-Mitt Regan is McDevitt Professor of Jurisprudence, Director of the Center on Ethics and the Legal Profession, and Coordinator of the Program on Law, Ethics, and International Security Georgetown University Law Center.
-His work focuses on international law, national security, international human rights, legal ethics the legal profession and the rule of law, and ethical issues relating to artificial intelligence.
-His Center on Ethics and the Legal Profession conducts an annual Law Firm General Counsel Workshop in partnership with Legal Management Resources that focuses on the wide range of issues that today’s inside counsel for law firms must address.
+Mitt Regan is McDevitt Professor of Jurisprudence, Director of the Center on Ethics and the Legal Profession, and Coordinator of the Program Lawyers and Constitutional Democracy. on Law, Ethics, and International Security Georgetown University Law Center.
+His work focuses on legal ethics, the legal profession and the rule of law in constitutional democracies; international law and the use of force; and legal and ethical issues relating to military applications of artificial intelligence.
+He is a board member of Lawyers Defending American Democracy, a non-partisan organization for which he helps coordinate amicus briefs.

 Scholarship